Join The Team

 A Sacred Role in Supporting Deep Practice

-• Manage the Solo Retreat schedule and placement of retreatants in the appropriate cabins
+• Manage scheduling and placement of retreatants into appropriate cabins.

-• Monitor cabin supplies and update first aid kits
+• Monitor supply lists and refresh first aid kits.

-• Assist the Tara Mandala Center Retreat Manager in supporting group retreats when time and resources allow.
+• Assist the Center Retreat Manager in group retreat operations as available.

 Skills & Experience:

-• Experience in a similar role or open to training
+• Experience in a related role or willingness to train.

-• Kindness and warmth with staff and guests
+• Warm, kind, and grounded presence with staff and guests.

-• Self-motivated, responsible, and able to work independently
+• Highly responsible, self-motivated, and able to work independently.

 Other Requirements

-• Dedicated Buddhist practice; strong connection to the lineages at Tara Mandala preferred
+• Dedicated Buddhist practice; resonance with Tara Mandala lineages preferred.

-• Upholds Tara Mandala Leadership Values and Code of Conduct, and acts as a role model
+• Upholds Tara Mandala Leadership Values and Code of Conduct.

 Compensation